ADULTS, COUPLES

 Ben works with both individuals and couples experiencing difficulties within their relationships.
 This may include communication problems, recurring conflict, emotional distance, resentment, trust, intimacy or the impact of infidelity.

-Transactional Analysis offers a practical way of understanding how relationship patterns develop and why the same difficulties often repeat themselves.
+TA offers a practical way of understanding how relationship patterns develop and why the same difficulties often repeat themselves.
 Ben helps clients recognise these patterns, understand the emotional needs underneath them, and develop healthier ways of communicating and relating.

 His work focuses on helping people strengthen connection, reduce conflict, and build relationships that feel more honest, secure and fulfilling.